 ETF (often called Index Funds) stands for “Exchange Traded Fund.”
 These funds trade just like a regular single stock but are actually groups of stocks from multiple companies.
 While index funds frequently occur in financial advice these days, they are slow financial vehicles.
 That generally makes them unsuitable for day traders.
 (They are, however, fantastic for value investing).

-The day trading of single stocks requires different tools and techniques from “value investing” strategies.
+The DT of single stocks requires different tools and techniques from “value investing” strategies.
 For example, traders can speculate on stock prices using CFDs allows experienced traders to profit even from falling prices.
 Another technique uses leverage (or specific types of borrowed money) to increase a trader’s options and power when beginning a trade.
-One significant benefit of day trading in stocks is that you can take advantage of the natural fluctuations caused by news releases, product announcements, or financial reports.
+One significant benefit of DT in stocks is that you can take advantage of the natural fluctuations caused by news releases, product announcements, or financial reports.

 Cryptocurrencies – It’s difficult to avoid hearing about the latest news about cryptocurrency because it has the potential fundamentally change the market systems worldwide.
 For now, however, that hasn’t happened, and popular coins like Bitcoin and Etherum are little more than the financial vehicle of the moment.
 There has been mind-bending growth in the crypto area, and thousands of new investors have flocked to it.
 Brokerages see the potential and interest in crypto and are in the process of ensuring reliable access to this new market.
 It is becoming easier to participate in these blockchain based currencies every day, and many of the previous roadblocks have been removed.
 Based on past events, it seems like this is the best time to get in the crypto market.